Looking for the best Google Analytics WordPress plugin for your site?

 Site Kit is the 2nd most popular free plugin for Google Analytics after MonsterInsights.
 Lots of sites use it because it’s the official Google plugin for WordPress and it can pull data from other platforms, like Search Console and PageSpeed Insights.

-That said, we don’t strongly recommend Site Kit for a few reasons.
+That said, I don’t strongly recommend Site Kit for a few reasons.
 First, it doesn’t give you very detailed reports in your WordPress dashboard.
 You’ll need to log in to Google Analytics to have enough information to make data-driven decisions.

 Also, Site Kit can make it hard to comply with the GDPR.
 There’s no way to anonymize IP addresses or disable tracking automatically, so you must do it manually.